zeusssz/hercules-obfuscator/README.md

 ```
 ---

-If you specify the overwrite option with the `--overwrite` flag, it will write back to the specified script.
+If you specify the overwrite option with the `--overwrite` flag, it will write over to the specified script.
 <br>
 You may also specify a preset using `--min`, `--mid`, or `--max`.
 For Example
 ```sh